 Ambitious staff are the ones who will see you through this transition.
 If you have team members who aren’t so experienced, but really eager to help and learn, then try buddying them up with more experienced staff and see how they can help one another.

-While it may be tempting to force the entire team into advisory, some more introverted staff may be scared or anxious to get going.
+While it may be tempting to get the entire team training up to advisory, some more introverted staff may be scared or anxious to get going.
 It’s a much more front-facing role, so will turn off certain personality types.

 If your team are showing willing and drive to conquer the new advisory path, then definitely take advantage!
-You need a strong team to get your firm through this, so testing their individual knowledge will alert you to how each individual may perform.
 If you can gauge who is likely to perform and adapt the best, use those individuals to lead the programme.
-Having two or three people heading up the advisory change is a great way to free up your own time so you can get back to managing the day to day.
-In the FUTRLI Advisory Certification course, we’ll show you the benefits of the front-facing members of staff.
-So many accountants are missing out on revenue because they’re not speaking to clients directly, so aren’t finding out what makes them tick and where they need to focus their attention.
+Having two or three people heading up the advisory change is a great way to free up your own time, and they can conduct training for other members of staff.

-While it might be obvious, it’s crucial to sit down with clients.
-Choose members of staff that are quite outgoing to start this process off, and you’ll notice a big change in which services are being bought into.
-When we spoke to Andrew Van De Beek (above), Owner of Australian firm Illumin8, he told us transparency is crucial with clients.
+While it might be obvious, it’s crucial to sit down with clients and get some face time.
+Choose members of staff that are quite outgoing to start this process off, and you’ll notice services start selling quickly.
+When we spoke to Andrew Van De Beek (above), Owner of Australian firm Illumin8, he told us transparency is crucial with his clients:

 “They trust me more as they’re my numbers and I’m not afraid to show them.
 It’s always a really easy conversation.
 I can even show them a decision I had made three months back to hire someone and can show clients how that affected everything via the reports.”